Throughout the Peninsula, there are 42 at-grade Caltrain rail crossings — meaning the rail tracks directly cross paths with roads.

 Menlo Park, in particular, was singled out for its decades-long debate over design alternatives.
-Even in the past year, the City Council reversed its preferred grade separation alternative decision.
+Even in the past year, the City Council reversed its decision on a preferred grade separation alternative.

-Atherton, for its part, has expressed general disinterest in grade separations and has indicated to the city of Menlo Park it opposes any elevation of rail within its city boundaries.
-But, Atherton officials told the grand jury, "If grade separations at (its two) at-grade crossings were proposed and funded by other agencies, the Town would support them."
+Atherton, for its part, has expressed general disinterest in grade separations and has indicated to the city of Menlo Park it opposes any elevation of rail within its city boundaries, but told the grand jury that if "grade separations at (its two) at-grade crossings were proposed and funded by other agencies, the Town would support them."

-The report continues: Even if cities can come together to identify a plan and design for a grade separation project, there's the funding question.
+The report adds that, even if cities can come together to identify a plan and design for a grade separation project, there's the funding question.

 Areas with adjacent at-grade crossings should be paid special attention, the grand jury report advises.

-The report said that several city managers in the county recommended that higher priority should be given to crossings closer to hospitals so that emergency vehicles won't get stuck waiting for the train, as well as to crossings with a greater number of fatalities.
+The report said that several city managers in the county recommended that higher priority should be given to crossings closer to hospitals so that emergency vehicles aren't delayed waiting for the train, as well as to crossings with a greater number of fatalities.

-Other rail lines in California, such as those in Riverside and Kern counties, have successfully developed corridor-wide approaches, the report adds.
+Other rail lines in California, such as those in Riverside and Kern counties have successfully developed corridor-wide approaches, the report notes.